rominamohammadi/HR_analytics/README.md

     git clone https://github.com/rominamohammadi/HR-analytics.git

-    Load the dataset into SQL Server
+    Load the dataset into PostgresSQL
     Run the SQL queries for insights
     Use the Python scripts for data preprocessing
     Open the Power BI dashboard to visualize insights